Complaints

 Time limit for making complaints

-Complaints should be made as soon as possible after the incident and no more than 6 months from the event or issue being complained about.
-Special circumstances for accepting complaints beyond this time will be considered, including the reason for the delay in telling us what went wrong.
+Complaints should be made as soon as possible after the incident and no more than 12 months from the event or issue being complained about.
+Discretion may be applied to accepting complaints made outside this time limit where there are good reasons to do so.

 Stages of complaints